aws-geospatial/amazon-location-samples-js/map-with-geojson-line/README.md

 delete the CloudFormation stack called `geojson-line-example`.
 Then, to clean up the API Key:
 - Navigate to Amazon Location Service
 - Click on "API keys" from the left navigation pane
-- Click on the ApiKey name
+- Click on the ApiKey `js-map-with-geojson-line`
 - Press Delete

 ## Get help